felixp7/lunar-logo/README.md

 ==========

-Welcome to Lunar Logo, an experimental scripting language based on Logo and Lua, with a tiny core and very clean syntax, currently implemented as a stand-alone Python module.
+Welcome to Lunar Logo, an experimental scripting language based on Logo and Lua, with a tiny core and clean, minimal syntax.
 Example usage:

 	$ ./lunar.py sqrt add mul 3 3 mul 4 4
 	5.0